JackTheFlap/Discord-ARM/README.md

 # Discord-ARM
 Discord-ARM is an Electron wrapper for https://discord.com/app which has been built for Apple Silicon (arm64).

+## Deprecated

+Discord-ARM has been deprecated.
+Discord's official app supports ARM natively and [Vesktop](https://github.com/Vencord/Vesktop) is an excellent alternative with more features.

 ## Discord-ARM VS Official macOS Discord
 Discord-ARM was created due to issues with running the official macOS Discord application using Rosetta 2.